ramch22/vmcbook/book/vmconaws/a-technical-overview.md

 1. Allocate IP address space for the SDDC - Determine the IP supernet which you will use for the SDDC as a whole.
 Carve out a portion of this range for the Management Network (the first /20 is a common practice).
 The remainder may be used piecemeal by the Compute Network.

-2. Deploy the SDDC - Assuming all of the prequisites have been met then the SDDC may be deployed.
+2. Deploy the SDDC - Assuming all of the prerequisites have been met then the SDDC may be deployed.

 3. Establish secure connectivity - Once the SDDC is online, establish secure connectivity to it via IPSec VPN or Direct Connect.
 If this is a stand-alone environment then there may be no need to establish secure connectivity.
 In this case, vCenter may be accessed directly by its public IP address (see the next step).